kennethreitz/responder/README.md

 # The Goal

 The primary goal here is to learn, not to get adoption.
 Though, who knows how these things will pan out.

+# When can you use it?

+When it's ready.
+It's not.
+I started work on this yesterday.
+It works surprisingly well, considering! :)